TanzHasan/Learning/Language-Improvement/CPP/BeginnerOOP.md

 Lots of people have opinions on OOP.
 I'm not experienced enough to have a good take on the matter.
 My goal is to change that, of course.
 I, too, want to declare that OOP is an anti-pattern.

-Below is a Super Basic class.
+Below is a super basic class.

 ```c++
 class SuperBasic {};
 ```
-It doesn't actually do anything so I'll make a less basic class.
+It doesn't actually do anything, so I'll make a less basic class.

 ```c++
 #include <iostream>